kenaniscoding/SpaceShooter/README.md

 - ADD another enemy similar to `obj_villain` and make it spawn in different locations
 ![image](https://github.com/user-attachments/assets/3e53a55f-9669-4d66-bb2b-43c5bfb2f36f)

-## TASK 2: Make a menu and game over room with functioning buttons
+## TASK 2.1: Make the menu and game over room with functioning buttons
 ### Steps
 1) make two rooms `Menu` and `GameOver`
 2) add start and exit buttons with sprites and objects for the `Menu` room (dont forget to drag and drop the objects to the `Menu` room)